AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/use-the-chat-panel-as-an-instructor.md

 Once disabled, Learners will no longer be able to start or participate in private conversations.

-## Draft replies to learner questions with AI
+## Draft replies to participant questions with AI

 The **Questions** tab helps Instructors manage and respond to learner questions more efficiently.
 AI automatically detects questions from the chat and provides suggested responses to assist Instructors during the session.